Portobello, Edinburgh: 21st century

 In October 2016 Portobello became the first urban community in Scotland to register a Community Right to Buy after the 2016 expansion of Land reform in Scotland to cover urban areas.
 Purchase of Bellfield Old Parish Church and Halls by Action Porty for £600,000 was confirmed by Scottish Government Ministers on 3 May 2017.
 The purchase was funded partly by the Scottish Land Fund and partly by community donations and borrowing.
 The buildings and grounds formally passed from the Church of Scotland to Action Porty on 6 September 2017 and opened as Bellfield (Community Centre), Portobello on 23 June 2018.

-Work in 2019 on re-laying the paving setts in Brighton Place caused controversy over the cost and duration: the main road was closed to traffic until the end of 2019 while the work was done.
-Ultimately, the new surface proved of high quality, including smooth sets for cycling and a refuge for safe turning into the Christian Path.
-The final cost of about £750,000 was less than predicted.
-Minor problems remaining with drainage were to be dealt with when the spring 2020 lockdown was lifted.

-During the 2020 Coronavirus Lockdown, police praised the public for curbing the spread of the virus by avoiding Portobello over Easter weekend, although as the weather improved in May the visitor numbers increased, causing concern to politicians.
-Portobello continued busy over the summer of 2020, with some disturbances reported.
-In August a Ferris wheel appeared on the old Fun City site, but its licence was suspended before it opened, as it broke government rules on the reopening of funfairs; despite this, some smaller attractions in the area have come and gone since.
-Concerns about overcrowding on Portobello promenade continued into 2021.

-In September 2021, it was announced that the Swim Centre would shortly close for a £2.5 million refurbishment.